flatironinstitute/spikeforest_old/spikeforest/spikesorters/descriptions/alg_kilosort2.md

 ## Description

+*From the KiloSort2 website*: Kilosort2: automated spike sorting with drift tracking and template matching on GPUs

-From the KiloSort2 website: A Matlab package for spike sorting electrophysiological data up to 1024 channels.
+A Matlab package for spike sorting electrophysiological data up to 1024 channels.
 In many cases, and especially for Neuropixels probes, the automated output of Kilosort2 requires minimal manual curation.

 ## References